Kubachi silver

-Flintlock gun, Kubachi, Dagestan, c.
+Khirimi gun, Kubachi, Dagestan, c.
 1800-1850.

 Kubachi silver (Кубачинское серебро) is a metalwork tradition and artistic style of silver handicrafts from the village of Kubachi in today's Republic of Dagestan, Russian Federation.

 Of the roughly 2,500 people who live in Kubachi, the silversmith industry employs some 300 masters.
 Today, Kubachi silver is partly also produced in other parts of Dagestan as well as in the regional capital Makhachkala.

 Among many items, Kubachi silver includes swords, guns, bracelets, and caskets as well as tableware such as samovars, drinking vessels, and cutlery.

 In the late 19th and early 20th century, Kubachi silver was normally adorned with gold and (or) niello.
 The traditional nielloed Kubachi silver received so-called high acclaim at the 1937 World Exhibition in Paris.
 Since the middle of the 20th century, coloured enamel and semi-precious minerals, in particular turquoise, have also been used in Kubachi silver.
 Filigree is frequently applied.